JarrodBogard/football-app-ui-rebuild/README.md

 ![image](https://github.com/JarrodBogard/football-app-ui-rebuild/assets/98401586/ecc5ca59-62e5-4453-8c23-9e9ff34a05fb)

 ### 2. View and add players from your homepage.
-Simply type the name of the player into the search bar at the top of the homepage and click the "add player" button to add new players to your list.
+Simply type the name of the player into the search bar, at the top of the homepage, and click the "add player" button to add new players to your list.

 ![image](https://github.com/JarrodBogard/football-app-ui-rebuild/assets/98401586/e3454b34-7259-4d15-aed0-20626f50b176)